conan-io/docs/reference/commands/config.rst

 are copied over to the user's Conan home folder.
 This file uses `fnmatch <https://docs.python.org/3/library/fnmatch.html>`_ patterns to match over the folder contents, excluding those entries that match from the config installation.
-See `conan-io/command-extensions's .conanignore <https://github.com/conan-io/command-extensions/blob/main/.conanignore>`_ for an example of such a file
+See `conan-io/command-extensions's .conanignore <https://github.com/conan-io/command-extensions/blob/main/.conanignore>`_ for an example of such a file.

 **Examples**: